 Trainee Research Abstracts

-All abstracts will be evaluated by a jury comprised of members of the SPARTAN Research and Education committees.
+Deadline for submission is extended to February 22, 2019.
+All abstracts will be evaluated by members of the abstract selection committee.
 Scientifically sound abstracts with relevance to spondyloarthritis (basic, clinical or translational research) will be accepted for poster presentation.
-The highest ranked abstracts will in addition be invited for oral presentation.
+The highest ranked abstracts will be invited for oral presentation.

 Abstract Submission Fee: